graham02ben/dwarf_detection/README.md

 By inputting coordinates of chosen overdensity, one can run a MCMC to retrieve data from the overdensity.

 Code outputs: CMD comapred to a field, radial profile, MCMC corner plot, location of local area and zoomed in density map.

+Documentation of each file shall be completed when possible